Welcome to the Master of Climate Change program!

 Please note that a practical internship is not the only route to become engaged with organizations.
 If you have interest in pursuing a Master’s Research Paper, but wish to gain internship-like experience, reach-out to organizations of interest and offer your time to volunteer or work on a project for them.
 This could potentially lead to an internship position, but can also create a chance for students to transform a term paper into a “real-world project”.

-More information regarding the Internship Practicum option can be found in 'Appendix B: For Students Completing an Internship’.
+Further details regarding the Internship option can be found in 'Appendix B: For Students Completing an Internship’.

 The following list of suggested steps is meant to guide students through the internship search and approval process, while noting that each student will carry out this process independently in the way that best suits their circumstances.
 Be aware that looking for an internship is a dynamic and continuous process.
 Suggested steps and actions are not limited to their assignment month: